A Guide to Google Play Store Listing Experiments

 • Identify seasonality trends and takeaways that can be applied to your store listing page.

-What you can test with Google Play store listing experiments
+What you can test with Google Play Store listing experiments?

 Next, let’s review the creative and metadata elements that can be tested through Google Play experiments.
 The following app store elements can be A/B tested, in up to five languages.

-3. Feature graphic & preview video: Your app’s preview video is a short video clip that highlights your app’s main value propositions.
+• Feature graphic & preview video: Your app’s preview video is a short video clip that highlights your app’s main value propositions.
 The feature graphic overlays the preview video and appears before your app screenshots, taking up most of the device view.
 It is therefore a major asset for conversion.

 Screenshot of the store listing page for Google Play McDonaldsScreenshot of the store listing page for McDonald’s (Google Play, US).

-Understand the latest changes and updates on Google Play
+Discover the latest changes and updates on Google Play

-Best practices for store listing experiments
+Best practices for Store Listing experiments

-1) Target the right people
+1. Target the right people

 We’d also recommend you target the largest audience possible.
 This will ensure your test results are as accurate as possible and provide quick results.

-2) Have a clear hypothesis
+2. Have a clear hypothesis

 A clear hypothesis will let you easily determine whether your A/B test was successful and if your winning variant should be implemented.
 For example, a clear hypothesis could state that highlighting value proposition A more than value proposition B in your app’s first screenshot will lead to an increase in your overall conversion rate.

-3) Test one element at a time
+3. Test one element at a time

 This goes hand in hand with having a clear hypothesis: you should test only one creative or metadata element at a time.
 The more elements you test at once, the less sure you can be when attributing the test result to a specific change.

-4) Ensure your test results are accurate
+4. Ensure your test results are accurate

 Ascertain the accuracy of your test results to make sure the changes you incorporate had a positive impact on your conversion rate.
 In particular, Google has incorporated new tools that will help to lower the risk of false positives in your A/B test (more on this later).
 Bigger sample sizes are required for more accurate A/B tests.
 This is not always possible for newer or smaller apps.
 One workaround is to run an A/B/B test, whereby creating two of the same B variants will help you better assess whether the results are likely to be true or false.

-5) Iterate your tests
+5. Iterate your tests

 Implement learnings from your previous test in new ones to improve your testing strategy even further.
 There is no such thing as bad data.
 Even if the variants you are testing are not successful, you can still analyze the data and take away learnings for the future.

-6) Run your test for at least one week
+6. Run your test for at least one week

 This will ensure you take into account your app’s weekly seasonality effects.
 The following image shows the weekly seasonality trend for games in the US, which generally receive more downloads at the weekend when more users have free time.
 Not taking into account weekly seasonality trends might decrease the accuracy of your sample and impact the results of your A/B test.